learn-co-curriculum/cssi-1.3-html-basics/README.md

 <tag> ....
 CONTENT GOES HERE .... </tag>
 ```

-Tags can also have attributes applied to them.
+Tags can also have attributes.
 Different elements can have different attributes.
 All elements can have class and id attributes to help differentiate them from other elements.

 ```
 <h1 id="title">The Gettysburg Address</h1>